-World Heritage Listing of Convict Sites in Australia.
-The Great North Road is a 240 kilometre civil engineering tour de force.
-It was built using convict labour between 1826 and 1836, to provide an overland route to the Hunter Valley.
-Today, the section at Wisemans Ferry, completed circa 1828, is closed to vehicular traffic, including motorcycles.
+World Heritage listed Great North Road is a 240km civil engineering tour de force, built using convict labour between 1826 and 1836 to provide an overland route to the Hunter Valley.
+Today, the section at Wisemans Ferry (completed circa 1828) is closed to vehicular traffic, including motorcycles.
 Take Wisemans Ferry and turn left onto Settlers Road toward St Albans.
-The gated entrance is about 500 metres from the ferry and the entrance for trekkers is to the right of the gate.
+The gated entrance is about 500m from the ferry and the entrance for walkers is to the right of the gate.

-The full three-kilometre walk is a loop, taking about three to four hours depending on your stamina.
+The full 3km loop walk takes three to four hours depending on your stamina.
 The trek is a gradual walk but has a steep incline, so one should be fit.
-Late September to mid-October is a perfect time for this trek.
+Late September to mid-October is a perfect time for this walk.
 Wear a hat and layered clothing as the weather can turn hot or cold quickly.
-As always, a water supply is imperative.
+As always, it is imperative you take water.

 Along the route, sandstone walls loom, shifting from grey, to gold, to black.
 Convicts, many in chains, chipped, picked and blasted this massive rock face to extract sandstone blocks.
 Hangman's Rock is a dramatic point in the trail.

-It is 1.8 kilometres to the summit of Devines Hill and there are interpretive signs along the way - among the best we have seen in our travels.
-Here you can find stone retaining walls up to 12 metres high.
-This adventure has our five-star recommendation!
+It is 1.8km to the summit of Devines Hill and there are interpretive signs along the way - among the best we have seen in our travels.
+Here you can find stone retaining walls up to 12m high.
+This adventure has our 5-star recommendation!